Soldier Poets of 2nd Division

 Gunner Richard A George

-99th (Royal Buckinghamshire Yeomanry) Field Regiment,
+99th (Royal Bucks Yeomanry) Field Regiment, Royal Artillery

 Beside the burnt-out remnants of this place